Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 of 2001 354 Local and Unitary Authorities (combined with the 'merge' function in QGIS) into 2011 local authority areas (LAs), composed of English Districts, Unitary Authorities and London Boroughs.
-As shown in Fig. x, there are 8 2011 LAs which encapsulate many (38) 2001 administrative zones.
+As shown in Fig. 1, there are 8 2011 LAs which encapsulate many (38) 2001 administrative zones.
 The result of this process of spatial aggregation was all 324 'lower tier' 2011 LAs, for which the